igor-kremin/mysql-backup/README.rst

  - and cleaning up old backups.
  - prepare export for RocksDB
  - export as csv or `Exported Data Files` (MySQL OUTFILE Export Files)
+ - enable the lock feature with the --lock flag: backup.py --database=mydatabase --lock

 Installation
 ------------